-This means they are highly portable and can be taken on the road if required.
+This means they are super easy to transport and can be taken on the road if required.
 They are compact, small in size, and lightweight.

 An infrared sauna is essentially a plug-and-play sauna device.

-All you need is an electrical power outlet – they require no water plumbing or ventilation installation.
+All you need is an electrical power outlet – they require no water plumbing or ventilation work.

 In fact, there is no installation at all.
 Just unpack the sauna, plug it in, and you’re ready to go.

 Infrared saunas are incredibly easy to clean after use.
-All you need to do is wipe down with a common antimicrobial agent and allow it to air dry.
+All you need to do is wipe down with an antimicrobial agent and air dry.

 Their small size makes this a simple task.
 There are no timber panels or beams to clean or maintain.